DataDog/integrations-extras/configcat/README.md

 Manage features and change your software configuration using [ConfigCat feature flags][2], without the need to re-deploy code.
 A [10 minute trainable Dashboard][5] allows even non-technical team members to manage features directly.
 Deploy anytime, release when confident.
 Target a specific group of users first with new ideas.
 Supports A/B/n testing and soft launching.
 Provides [open-source SDKs][11] for easy integration with any web, mobile or backend application.

-This integration ensures that every setting change in ConfigCat is sent to DataDog as an Event.
+This integration ensures that every setting change in ConfigCat is sent to Datadog as an Event.

 *Example:*
-![DataDogEvent][3]
+![DatadogEvent][3]

 ## Setup

-1. Have a [DataDog subscription][8].
+1. Have a [Datadog subscription][8].
-2. Get a [DataDog API Key][9].
+2. Get a [Datadog API Key][9].
-    ![DataDogEvent][1]
+    ![DatadogEvent][1]
 4. Open the [integrations tab][10] on ConfigCat Dashboard.
-5. Click on DataDog's _CONNECT_ button and set your DataDog API key.
+5. Click on Datadog's _CONNECT_ button and set your Datadog API key.
 6. You're all set.
-Go ahead and make some changes on your feature flags then check your Events in DataDog.
+Go ahead and make some changes on your feature flags then check your Events in Datadog.

 ### Un-installation

 1. Open the [integrations tab][10] on ConfigCat Dashboard.
-2. Click on DataDog's DISCONNECT button and set your DataDog API key.
+2. Click on Datadog's DISCONNECT button and set your Datadog API key.

 ## Data Collected